 For companies, the implementation of RECs is easy and cost-effective since there is an overabundance on the market.
 However, RECs have drawn criticism since a company can buy RECs while continuing to use fossil fuels and claim that its operations are renewable, even though it is not actually reducing its emissions.
 In essence, the trading of RECs sends only a very blunt market signal, that somewhere at sometime a renewable energy project was built.

 In order to prevent sending misleading market signals, companies can get specific about the temporal and spatial particulars of the RECs it is buying, however, this requires additional planning and resources for its implementation.
 For instance, companies such as Google, are going the extra mile to match clean energy to its load profile, creating a link between the generation and use of every kilowatt-hour wherever possible.
 One way Google does this is at its data centers, where it shifts non-urgent work to times when renewable energy is at peak generation capacity on the grid that powers it.

-How software can help manage and measure the impact of renewable energy purchases
+How software can help manage and measure the impact of renewable energy procurement

 Sustainability reporting requirements continue to evolve and become more detailed and demanding, particularly for firms that report to multiple stakeholders and under multiple frameworks.
 Measuring the impact of renewable energy purchases is particularly complex, especially if a company seeks to take a leading position and send a strong market signal by matching renewable energy to its load profile, making it critical that a solid data foundation is in place.